1986

 they're ruined.
 Tonight I even slipped about on stage it was so wet."[47]

-And if you might think he would look after his wardrobe himself -
+And if you thought, he would look after his wardrobe himself -

 Alan: "Each band member had a travelling wardrobe and a wardrobe